 “…Important plasma parameters such as the bulk ion temperature, fast ion velocity distribution function, and ion composition can be obtained from the scattering spectra by spectral decomposition.
 The measured parameters of CTS diagnostic system are estimated on EAST Tokamak.
 And the goal of this system is to measure the temperature of the core main ion.
 Further technical details about the CTS diagnostic system are beyond the scope of this study and not included.

-Bayesian estimation and least squares fitting have been applied to this spectra decomposition process.…”BT  =  0.35 Tfce=9.79 GHz
+Bayesian estimation and least squares fitting have been applied to this spectra decomposition process.…”

+Our goal is to develop a universal spectral decomposition algorithm.
+And We have designed a CTS diagnostic system based on KTX, which is a medium size reversed field pinch device, aimed at measuring the temperature of the bulk ions.
+The system is planned to use a gyrotron as the probe source, with a pulse power of 1MW and a pulse duration of 5us.
+The KTX operates at a very low magnetic induction intensity (the maximum toroidal field BT  =  0.35 T, and the corresponding electron cyclotron frequency fce=9.79 GHz).
+Since the probe frequency is much higher than the electron cyclotron frequency, the background noise level is very low.
+Furthermore, to further enhance the signal-to-noise ratio, we have also carefully designed the electronic system for the receiving modules.
+Currently, relevant work is still being organized, and we look forward to your valuable suggestions when our design work is published.
+However, this part is beyond the scope of this study and indeed not suitable for inclusion in this paper, so we have omitted the paragraph describing the design objectives of the CTS diagnostic system.

 Comment 4